-Decoding PFICs: A Guide to Foreign Investment Taxation
+Decoding PFICs: A Guide To Foreign Investment Taxation

 Ever stared into a bowl of alphabet soup and wondered what all those letters mean?
 Well, welcome to the world of international taxation.
 In this realm, one such handful is PFIC, which stands for Passive Foreign Investment Company.